Velomotion logo Velomotion small logo

 Maximum weight allowed: 120kg

-frame XDURO NDURO
+Frame XDURO NDURO

 Drive Flyon HPR120S

-Rechargeable battery Flyon The Battery 630Wh
+Battery Flyon The Battery 630Wh

 Suspension shocks Fox Float X2 Factory